-- Display name: Indicates the DECT phone name. - Number/SIP user name: Indicates the internal call number of the DECT phone. - IPEI: Indicates the DECT phone IPEI. - Subscribed: Indicates if the DECT phone is subscribed to the system. - Download: This column is only displayed if the "Download over Air" feature is started successfully and provides information about the download status of the DECT phone software (see section 8.22).
+- Display name: Indicates the name of the user. - Number/SIP user name: Indicates the internal call number of the user. - IPEI: Indicates the IPEI of the related phone, if any. - Subscribed: Indicates if the user phone is subscribed to the system. - Download: This column is displayed only if the "Download over Air" feature is started successfully.
+It provides information about the download status of the DECT phone software (see section 9.22).